-Figure 71: ACE Floorplanner Perspective After the rtl_V1 Incremental Compile Iteration that were recompiled, and click Add Instances to Selection in the Partitions View toolbar.
-Blue flylines are drawn for all rerouted nets (or rather for the first 200, since the selection set contains more than 200 objects).
-In the Selection view click the gold left-arrow in and right-arrow is buttons in the header of to cycle visibility between different sets of 200 selected instances at a time.
+Figure 71: ACE Floorplanner Perspective After the rtl\V1 Incremental Compile Iteration

+To get a feel for the amount of re-routing that was required, one can select (add to the ACE Selection Set) the instances in the partitions that were recompiled and then view the flylines representing the nets for those instances.
+To do this, check the Selected Instance Flylines box in the Floorplanner view's fly-out palette.
+Then in the Partitions view, choose the rows for the partitions that were recompiled, and click Add Instances to Selection in the Partitions View toolbar.
+Blue flylines are drawn for the nets of the selected instances (or rather for the first 200 selected instances, since the selection set contains more than 200 objects).
+In the Selection View (see page 158) click the gold left-arrow and right-arrow buttons in the view header to cycle visibility between different subsets of 200 of the selection set instances at a time.